 This report, including the opinion, has been prepared for and only for the Partners and the Fund's General Partner in accordance with the terms of our engagement letter and is not suitable for any other purpose.
 We do not accept any responsibility to any other party to whom it may be distributed.

 PricewaterhouseCoopers, Société coopérative Represented by

-Luxembourg, 11 April 2024
+Luxembourg, 11 April 2025

-Amaury Evrard
+Electronically signed by: Amaury Evrard